Whyounes/whyounes.me/app/posts/published/20150214_active-repository-is-an-antipattern.md

 $postRepository->save($post);
 ~~~

-The main difference here is that initially the comment would only be added *in memory*,
+The main difference here is that initially the comment would only be associated with the post *in memory*,
-and saving the post through the repository would cascade to the newly added comment.
+and saving the post through the repository would then save the comment and set any foreign keys.

 ## Active Record-backed Repositories